timmykuo/Interpreter/README.md

 Interpreter for a Java/C-like language written in Scheme for EECS 345: Programming Language Concepts taught by Professor Harold Connamacher at Case Western Reserve University.
 Function parser and lexical analyzer was provided by Professor Connamacher.

 Project was done with classmates Faraz Ahmed and Andrew Hwang.
-Currently finished with parts 3/5 that interprets delarations, assignments, mathematical operations, while and for loops, if/else statements, and functions.
+Currently finished with parts 4/4 that interprets classes (no constructor), main function, methods, new, dot operator (only one in a row, i.e. x.getNext(), but not x.getNext().getNext()), delarations, assignments, mathematical operations, while and for loops, if/else statements.